Smart components are reusable website elements that can have editable areas. Go through this article to learn about everything you can do with them.

-Right-click on any component in the LIB panel and select “Go to definition” to open the page where the component is defined and select the component definition.
+Right-click on any component in the Library panel and select “Go to definition” to open the page where the component is defined and select the component definition.

-Right-click on a component in the LIB panel and select “Duplicate definition” to clone the definition and insert it right after the selected element.
+Right-click on a component in the Library panel and select “Duplicate definition” to clone the definition and insert it right after the selected element.
 Pinegrow will ask if you want to change the id of the new definition.
-Id of the copy should be different than the id of the source component, unless you plan to delete the source definition after duplicating it.
+The id of the copy should be different than the id of the source component, unless you plan to delete the source definition after duplicating it.

 Where to define components?

-In the example above we defined components on the page where they were also used.
-We defined the Team member component on the first occurrence of team member in index.html.
-Then we used this component to create additional three team members.
+In the example above, we defined components on the page where they were also used.
+We defined the Team member component on the first occurrence of team member in “index.html”.
+Then we used this component to create an additional two team members.

-Another approach would be to create a special page, for example called lib.html and define the Team member component there.
-Then we would place four instances of this component into the Team section on index.html.
+Another approach would be to create a special page, for example called “lib.html” and define the Team member component there.
+Then we would place three instances of this component into the Team section on “index.html”.

 Reusing components between projects

-Up to now we were using components within a single project.
+Up to now we have been using components within a single project.
 Let’s call it Project A. The Team member component was both defined and used in Project A.